Snowflake-Labs/SC.DDLExportScripts/Oracle/README.md

 If SQL\*Plus is installed and properly configured, you will see the version information displayed on the screen.
 This confirms that SQL\*Plus is installed and ready to be used for executing SQL commands and scripts.

+### Conection string

-* You will need the conection string to your database.
-If your database is hosted on AWS, you will need to use the connection format provided in this link: [AWS conection string](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ConnectToOracleInstance.SQLPlus.html).
-An example of the connection string could be:
+You will need the conection string to your database.
+You can use a connection string for either a local database or a remotely hosted one.

+For example, if your database is hosted on AWS, you will need to use the connection format provided in this link: [AWS conection string](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ConnectToOracleInstance.SQLPlus.html).
+Therefore, a valid example connection string would be as follows:

   `TEST_USER@(DESCRIPTION=(ADDRESS=(PROTOCOL=TCP)(HOST=url.amazonaws.com)(PORT=1521))(CONNECT_DATA=(SID=orcl)))`

 The link contains detailed instructions on how to connect to an Oracle instance on AWS using SQL\*Plus or SQLcl.
 It provides the necessary format for specifying the connection details, such as the hostname, port, and SID.
 By following the instructions in the link, you will be able to establish a successful connection to your Oracle database hosted on AWS.

+If you are using another hosting provider, please refer to their documentation to create the valid connection string.

-* It is recommended to use a user  with **sysadmin** privileges.
+It is recommended to use a user  with **sysadmin** privileges to logon.

 ## Usage